 A set of general education requirements is included in each baccalaureate program.
-The purpose of such requirements is to provide a broadly based educational foundation upon which an area of specialization may be developed.
+The purpose of such requirements is to provide a broadly based education foundation upon which an area of specialization may be developed.
 For this reason, students are encouraged to select various courses outside their major area of study.

-To help ensure common educational competencies and skills in all students, the faculty has adopted a set of general education requirements that apply across all curricula of the University.
-However, the options provided in the general education requirements have been limited and structured to meet the needs of each major.
+To help ensure common educational competencies and skills in all students, the faculty has adopted: A) a set of general education competencies-the fundamental skills students will possess upon graduation from the University, and B) a general education course distribution-the courses a student must take to gain these competencies-that apply across all curricula of the University.
+However, the options provided in the general education course distribution have been limited and structured to meet the needs of each major.
 Students are, therefore, advised to follow the specific requirements listed in the catalog under the individual majors.